gruntwork-io/docs/docs/2.0/docs/library/concepts/principles/be-judicious-with-new-features.md

 ### Impact on Module Consumers

 Requiring upgrades can sometimes be justified.
 For instance, the [moved](https://opentofu.org/docs/v1.6/language/modules/develop/refactoring/#moved-block-syntax) block enables seamless upgrades despite resource address changes.
-If upgrading provides more significant benefits than manual interventions, it may be worthwhile to require newer versions.
+If upgrading provides greater benefits than manual interventions, it may be worthwhile to require newer versions.